Steering Group Committee

 Michael is a graduate of Queen’s University (Kingston, Canada).
 He is currently employed with Ciena Corporation and is involved with research and development related to transport systems design and standardization.
 Prior to this, he was employed by Bell-Northern Research and Nortel.
 Since 1998, the focus of his standardization work as been with the ITU-T, contributing to diverse topics such as synchronization, SDH, OTN and control plane architecture.
 He is currently involved with ITU-T Question 13 and is the editor of several recommendations related to packet network synchronization.

-Andy is Lead Technologist for Satellite Navigation at the UK's Innovation Agency, Innovate UK and also the UK lead delegate to the European Space Agency (ESA) Programme Board for Navigation (PBNAV) providing a governance role for ESA activities within the flagship EU Galileo and EGNOS Navigation Systems.
-Andy also works on a cross-thematic basis in Innovate UK bringing the benefits of Positioning Navigation and Timing (PNT) technology and data to other Innovate UK teams.
-Andy is the founder and chair of the Cross-government working group on PNT and also sits on the UK Space PNT Committee.
+Andy is the Innovation Lead for PNT at the UK’s Innovation Agency, Innovate UK, also the Cabinet Office PNT Technical Lead.
+He also represents the UK as the lead delegate to the European Space Agency (ESA) Programme Board for Navigation (PBNAV), leading the UK involvement in the NAVISP Programme.
+Andy is the founder of the Cross-government working group on PNT and also sits on the UK Space PNT Committee.
 Andy has held engineering and business and consultancy positions within a variety of organisations; military, governmental and commercial, both large and small, for over 20 years.
-His particular interest is in new product and market entry and has had success in growing businesses during recession.
 He has experience in multiple sectors including Space, Telecommunications, Defence and Automotive, plus has a large amount of international business experience having worked in the USA, Asia and mainland Europe.
-Andy is a Fellow of the Royal Institute of Navigation and the Institute of Sales and Marketing Management and holds a Master's degree in Strategic Sales and Management.
+Andy is a Fellow of the Royal Institute of Navigation and the Institute of Engineering and Technology.

 Kishan Shenoi – CTO, Qulsar, Inc. email»